 What terms does a Settlement Agreement have to contain?

-The settlement agreement will state the full breakdown of the payments you are receiving and the extent to which the sums will be paid free of tax.
-Usually, up to £30,000 compensation can be paid without deduction.
+The settlement agreement will state the full breakdown of the payments you will receive and which the sums will have tax deducted from them.
+Up to £30,000 compensation can be paid without deduction.

 There will be a long list of statutes in the settlement agreement (such as the Race Discrimination Act, Sex Discrimination Act, Employment Rights Act) and many more, under which you will agree not to bring a claim.
 You should not be concerned by this.
 The settlement agreement is intended to be in full and final settlement of all claims but the employer needs to list these to be able to enforce the agreement.